Boosting your immune system and vitamin C

 How can you increase your vitamin C?

-Aim for as much variety as possible to support your gut health and immune function.
+Aim for as much variety as possible to support your gut health and ‘boost’ immune function.
 Colourful fruit and vegetables are not just delicious.
 They also contain polyphenols and flavanoids which feed the beneficial bacteria important for our gut health.
 A healthy gut will help strengthen your immune system so that it can work efficiently.

 Do you still want a vitamin C supplement?

 Nutritional supplements may not be suitable for some people and may intefer with medications.
-If you want to find out more about using vitamin C and other ways to support your immune system contact a Nutritional Therapist for personalised advice.
+If you want to find out more about using vitamin C and other ways to ‘boost’ your immune system contact a Nutritional Therapist for personalised advice.